codeonlyjs/website/content/guide/templateInput.md

 A callback to format a property value for display in an input field.

-eg: to display a floating point as a percentage with two decimal places:
+eg: to display a floating point value as a percentage with two decimal places:

 ```js
 // demo lab code